Tim Doyle

 “This scholarship allowed me to focus on my studies, rather than worrying about finances.
 It’s an amazing opportunity and I’m really grateful,” says Ethan.

-Reflecting on his time at university, Ethan says studying through the Covid-19 years certainly had its challenges — like navigating online learning with an unreliable Wi-Fi connection at home.
+Reflecting on his time at university, Ethan says studying during the Covid pandemic in 2020 certainly had its challenges — like navigating online learning with an unreliable wifi connection at home.

 But there were some advantages too.
 Ethan says the flexibility of online study gave him more time for life outside university, such as working part-time for his family's business, Huntly Joinery 2000 Ltd, and representing New Zealand in clay target shooting.